influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/strimzi-libsonnet/docs/0.24/kafka/v1beta2/kafka.md

 withXmx(Xmx)
 ```

--Xmx option to to the JVM.
+"-Xmx option to to the JVM."

 ## obj spec.cruiseControl.livenessProbe

-Pod liveness checking for the Cruise Control container.
+"Pod liveness checking for the Cruise Control container."

 ### fn spec.cruiseControl.livenessProbe.withFailureThreshold